Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Conclusion

 \section{Conclusion}

 The origin of the neutrino mass holds major clues to uncover the possible extensions of the Standard Model.
 While a number of theoretical possibilities exist, a confirmation can only be achieved after testing the predictions of the underlying models.
-A large number of terrestrial experiments lead the effort in trying to probe possible signatures arising out of models of neutrino masses.
+A large number of terrestrial experiments have led the effort in trying to probe possible signatures arising from models of neutrino masses.
 On the other hand, cosmological surveys take an indirect approach and try to probe the neutrino mass through its effect on structure formation.

-This opens up the possibility of testing dynamic origins of neutrino masses, for example, neutrino masses from some unknown phase transitions in the early Universe, or neutrino masses due to coupling with some dynamic degrees of freedom.
+This opens up the possibility of testing the dynamic origins of neutrino masses.
+Dynamic neutrino masses can arise due to a mechanism different from the usual mass-mechanism postulated for neutrinos.
+Most of the current neutrino mass models rely on the vacuum expectation value of the Higgs or any other scalar particles.
+On the other hand, dynamic neutrino masses can arise out of a novel phase transition, or due to dark matter-neutrino interactions, for example.
 Often, in such models, neutrino masses pick up a redshift dependence and can be different in the past as compared to today.
-This offers an alternative mass mechanism to the usual vacuum expectation value driven neutrino masses.
+This offers an alternative mass mechanism to the usual vacuum expectation value-driven neutrino masses.
 However, cosmological measurements of the neutrino mass rely on the neutrino density in the early Universe to probe their masses.
-As a result, these surveys are not sensitive to redshift dependent changes in the neutrino mass, as long as the energy density in the neutrinos remain the same.
+As a result, these surveys are not sensitive to redshift-dependent changes in the neutrino mass, as long as the energy density in the neutrinos remains the same.